jhpyle/docassemble/_docs/config.md

 ## <a name="use cloud urls"></a>URLs pointing to files in cloud server

-If you are using [S3] or [Azure blob storage], then for efficiency, URLs to files will link directly to the cloud provider.
-However, this can cause problems with [Cross-Origin Resource Sharing], and will not work if you are using an [S3]-compatible cloud storage system that is not accessible from the user's network.
-If you would rather serve files from the server itself, set `use cloud urls` to `False`.
+If you are using [S3] or [Azure blob storage], then for efficiency, URLs to files can link directly to the cloud provider (using temporary URLs).
+To enable this, set `use cloud urls` to `True`:

 {% highlight yaml %}
-use cloud urls: False
+use cloud urls: True
 {% endhighlight %}

+However, this can cause problems with [Cross-Origin Resource Sharing], and will not work if you are using an [S3]-compatible cloud storage system that is not accessible from the user's network.

+The default is to serve files from the **docassemble** application server.

 # <a name="get_config"></a>Adding your own configuration variables